-Made for as many as four people, the little buggers can easily crawl like mechanized insects over rocks and through ravines that would give a horse pause.
+Made for as many as four people, they can easily crawl like mechanized insects over rocks and through ravines that would give a horse pause.

 There are plenty of such designated trails spidered across Bureau of Land Management lands, including the Grand Staircase-Escalante National Monument.
 Three such trails adjacent to Kanab worth considering are Hog Canyon, Peekabooo Trail and Barracks Ridge.

 Where hiking and horses can lead to superb areas, distance one can travel is limited by endurance, time, water and food.
 But an ATV or side-by-side can plunge ever deeper into the red-rock splendors millions from around the globe come to experience every year.